saulhazelius/alkaloid-api/README.md

   * random seed
   * eta

-The search was performed using Bayes Optimization minimizing the -recall score (`experiments/hyperparam_search.ipynb`)
+The search was performed using Bayes Optimization minimizing the -recall score (`experiments/hyperparam_search.ipynb`).
+The hyperopt package was employed for the algorithm search implementation.

 Best hyperparmeters: